puppeteer/puppeteer/docs/troubleshooting.md

 ## Chrome headless doesn't launch on Windows

-In some environments, running Chromium with `--disable-extensions` flag is forbidden (this is one of the flags Puppeteer passes by default).
+Some [chrome policies](https://support.google.com/chrome/a/answer/7532015?hl=en) might enforce running Chrome/Chromium with certain extensions.

+Puppeteer passes `--disable-extensions` flag by default and will fail to launch when such policies are taking place.

-Try running without the flag:
+To workaround, try running without the flag:

 ```js
 const browser = await puppeteer.launch({